DonXI/dataset_fish/GUI/README.md

 # GUI Thai fish sorting
-ีuse qt designer and pyqt5
+use qt designer and pyqt5

 convert .ui to .py
 ``` shell